brainhack-school2020/NiloufarFar_ConnectivitiesInBrainNetworkActivities/README.md

-# Connectivities in Brain Network Activities
+# Dynamic modes of the Brain
 ## Abstract
  Brain networks are invariably complex, share several common features with networks from other biological and physical systems, and may hence be characterized using complex systems methods.